Back to basics: what is a disability?

 According to the Equality Act 2010 you are disabled if you ‘have a physical or mental impairment that has a ‘substantial’ and ‘long-term’ negative effect on your ability to do normal daily activities’.

-It’s actually not quite as clear cut as that due to different rules around fluctuating and long-term conditions (eg., arthritis) but this is currently the wording used to inform decision-making at a policy level.
+It is actually not quite as clear cut as that due to different rules around fluctuating and long-term conditions (eg., arthritis) but this is currently the wording used to inform decision-making at a policy level.
 This covers many endogenous, mental health, developmental, congenital and trauma related disorders and conditions, from a learning disability to depression; MS to heart failure; a hearing impairment to Crones Disease.

-For many employers, disability principally throws forward questions of physical access, eg, whether or not a wheelchair user can get into a building.
-Access is far far wider than that!
 Disabled people have a right to live with dignity, respect and choices in how they access education, transport, housing, employment – basically everything that one needs to enjoy an independent life.

 Still, a lack of understanding on what constitutes a disability can leave employees with deteriorating conditions in their vision, mobility, memory retention, etc in a very frightening place.